-Arvada Police searching for two men after triple shooting at a 7-Eleven
+Arvada police searching for two men after triple shooting at a 7-Eleven

 A woman was treated at the scene and released, while two other women were taken to hospitals with non-life threatening injuries.

-Detectives are looking for two black man in their mid-20s.
-One has black hair, is 5'6" to 5'8" with a medium build last seen wearing a blue "Champion" t-short and blue Nike Jordan tennis shoes.
+Detectives are looking for two Black men in their mid-20s.
+One has black hair, is 5-foot-6 to 5-foot-8 with a medium build last seen wearing a blue "Champion" T-shirt and blue Nike Jordan tennis shoes.

 The other has black hair and is 6 feet tall with a thin to medium build, last seen wearing a red shirt, blue jeans, white shoes, and a white baseball hat with red markings on it.